 Our Community Focus

-The Junior League of Denver strives to change lives through literacy in the Denver metro area by providing the tools for a better future.
+We are currently working to improve literacy rates in the Denver metro area for children birth through third grade.
 Learn more about our literacy efforts

 Live the Legacy: Give, Grow, Get Connected

-We provide leadership (and overall) training for women.
+We provide leadership (and overall) development for women.
 For instance, a woman who is an engineer by day can volunteer in PR/Marketing, broadening her skill set.
 This is a vital part of our mission.
-Learn more about becoming a member

 The JLD has a proud history of public policy and advocacy.
 In 1987, the JLD was the first League in the United States to hire a government affairs specialist.
 Learn more